9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 Geometric Average of the Par Fund’s Net Investment Returns

-Rather than looking at the annual investment performance of the different par funds, the geometric average of their net investment returns will better indicate how the fund is performing.
+Rather than looking at the annual investment performance of the different par funds, the geometric average of their net investment returns will give you a better indicator of how the fund is performing.

 It considers the effects of compounding within the calculations.
-Below is a quick breakdown of the geometric average of the investment returns:
+Below provides a quick breakdown of the geometric average of the investment returns:

 insurers geometric average